ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.24 - Left: Total mention by topic.
 Right: Sentiment breakdown by topic.
 The dropdown menu can be used to switch between users and critics. </figcaption>
 </figure>

 Our data highlights a clear strategic advantage for indie games in terms of initial pricing.
 With an average launch price of $16.85, significantly lower than non-indie titles averaging $25.60 (and a median of $14.99 compared to $19.99 for non-indies), independent developers consistently offer a more accessible entry point for players.
-This lower barrier to entry is crucial in a competitive market, yet pure affordability doesn't guarantee market dominance; our figures show non-indie games generally achieve higher popularity scores (averaging 0.448 versus 0.363 for indies).
+This lower barrier to entry is crucial in a competitive market, yet affordability alone does not guarantee market dominance; our figures show that non-indie games generally achieve higher popularity scores (averaging 0.448 versus 0.363 for indies) despite their higher price point.

 <figure>
   <div class = "general_chartClass">